 We want to assure you that this conversation is easier than you may think.
 Bringing your family together for an honest conversation about your plans and wishes is the first step.
 We consistently see that families who take this walk together have greater peace of mind.

 Now is the time to have the conversation, not when you are in crisis.
-End-of-life planning is more about living well.
+End-of-life planning is more about leaving well.
 It’s about documenting and sharing your plans with those who are most important to you.

 1. If you feel awkward, then acknowledge how you feel: "I have something on my mind that is really uncomfortable to talk about, but I feel we need to.
 I wouldn't be a good [son/daughter/wife] if I didn't find out about your wishes for care if you get to the point where you can't express them yourself."

 2. Many people who are sick care very deeply about not causing their family members pain or anguish.
 So we suggest reassuring them that talking over their funeral or memorial service options will make it easier on the ones they love.